Previously: “Lost Episodes.”

-Here’s the story’s introduction, along with some screenshots of the earlier sections of it — but trust me: The only way to really experience it is to click through the whole thing yourself.
+Here’s the story’s introduction, along with a transcript of some of the earlier sections of it — but trust me: The only way to really experience it is to click through the whole thing yourself.

 While playing around with WhatsApp, I stumbled across a weird chat history between two people I don’t know.
 It scared the hell out of me.
 When I tried to find it again, the app crashed, and kept crashing.